 - Understanding of the legal system both civil and criminal.

 - Working knowledge of the United States Constitution and its Amendments.

 - Acquire knowledge of how to correctly comply with the Rules of Civil/Criminal Procedure.

 - Knowledge of correct legal writing.

-Career opportunities for paralegals are projected to grow by 18% between 2010 and 2020.
+Career opportunities for paralegals are projected to grow by 12% (faster than average) between 2020 and 2030.
 Private law firms are the largest employers of paralegals, but these skills are now being required by other organizations such as banks, insurance and real estate companies, corporate legal departments and governmental agencies.
-The mean paralegal salary in Colorado in 2019 was $58,350 (source: U.S. Bureau of Labor Statistics).
+The mean paralegal salary in Colorado in 2020 was $52,920 per year (source: U.S. Bureau of Labor Statistics).